 "...Espinoza delivers a killer organ solo on this strong opener." - Blinded By Sound (review of Charlie Ballantine: Providence)

 An avid performer and educator, pianist Joshua Espinoza balances his time sharing music on the stage and off.
-As a performer, Josh has played with renowned artists including Warren Wolf, Paul Bollenback, Miho Hazama, Alex Norris, John D’earth, Mike Pope, Kris Funn, Eric Kennedy, Todd Marcus, Chuck Redd, Nassar Abadey, Brian Settles, Brent Birckhead, Ryan McGillicudy, Eugene Goss, and Gail Wynters, and on national stages including the Piccolo Spoleto Festival, The Kennedy Center, the Barns at Wolftrap, the Smithsonian American Art Museum, and the DC Jazz Festival.
+As a performer, Joshua has played with renowned artists including Warren Wolf, Paul Bollenback, Dezron Douglas, Jerome Jennings, Miho Hazama, Alex Norris, John D’earth, Mike Pope, Kris Funn, Eric Kennedy, Todd Marcus, Chuck Redd, Nassar Abadey, Brian Settles, Brent Birckhead, Eugene Goss, and Gail Wynters, and on national stages including the Piccolo Spoleto Festival, The Kennedy Center, the Barns at Wolftrap, the Smithsonian American Art Museum, and the DC Jazz Fest.

-Josh earned a Masters Degree in Jazz studies and a minor in classical piano performance from Indiana University where he studied with pianists Jean-Louis Haguenauer and Luke Gillespie.
-He holds a Bachelor of Music degree in Piano Performance from Furman University in Greenville, SC, where he studied with Ruby Morgan.
+Joshua holds a Masters Degree in Jazz studies and a minor in classical piano performance from Indiana University where he studied with pianists Jean-Louis Haguenauer and Luke Gillespie.
+He received a Bachelor of Music degree in Piano Performance from Furman University in Greenville, SC, where he studied with Ruby Morgan.
 While at Furman, Josh was a winner of Furman's Biennial Concerto Competition, performing the final movement of Bartók's Piano Concerto No. 3 with the Furman Symphony Orchestra under the baton of composer Jay Bocook.

 Josh is an active performer, playing regularly in local jazz venues with groups of different sizes.
 Josh maintains a rigorous musical schedule of performing, accompanying, and teaching students of all ages.
 Josh was born in Honolulu, Hawaii, and grew up in Greensboro, North Carolina.
 He is currently a freelance pianist, composer, and teacher in Baltimore, MD.